TeamGloomy/TeamGloomy.github.io/pages/mydoc/Consumer_Printers/troodon_v2/troodon_v2_connected_wifi_esp32.md

 * Changed `G4 P10000` to `G4 S1` which reduces the time to wait from 10 seconds to 1 second before moving on to the next command
 * Added a 20 second wait to allow the WiFi to connect before querying what the printers IP address is.

 Edit the M587 command to match your WiFi settings.
-Remember, both the SSID (SSID) and WiFi password are case sensitive.
+{% include important.html content="Both the SSID and Password used to connect to your WiFi are case sensitive."%}
 Save the file and copy it onto a FAT32 formatted SD card.
 Turn on the printer and insert the SD card into the SD Socket on the 12864 display.
 Using the screen, launch the file as you would a print job and wait 30 seconds.